Concerns About Dementia in Midlife: What’s Normal, What’s Not, and What You Can Do

 What the research tells us

-Normal memory change in midlife includes slower word retrieval and greater susceptibility to distraction — these are not early dementia (Hartshorne & Germine, 2015).
+Normal memory change in midlife includes slower word retrieval, greater susceptibility to distraction, and increased effort required for new learning; these are not necessarily early signs of dementia (Hartshorne & Germine, 2015; Livingston et al., 2024).

 Your brain’s next chapter is still being written